citratecycle/pec/power_management_api/README.md

 #### Implementation

-The function will execute two shell commands, one for setting up the timer, and the other for entering sleep mode.
+The function sets up an RTC timer and call `systemctl` to suspend the system.
+It returns 0 on success.

 ## CPU Power Management